project-cybersyn/things/README.md

 - This includes all cases involving `Thing`s in the blueprint overlapping pre-existing `Thing`s in the world.
 - Unlike Factorio's native tags, which only work via ghosts, this mechanism works in cheat mode, editor mode, paused, and other situations where no ghost intermediary is present.

+## Synthetic Events

+- Receive events when blueprint extractions, pastes, and undo operations involving Things start/finish.

 ## Parent-Child Relationships

+- A `Thing` may be registered as a child of another `Thing`, giving them a special relationship.
+- Children and parents receive special events for each other's lifecycle state, making it easy to guarantee that the children come and go with the parent in a correct manner.
+- Children can compute and maintain their orientation relative to their parents, with full support for in-hand, in-world, and in-blueprint rotation and flipping, where applicable.

 ## Entity Graphs